Fushi Tantei Reidō Momiji

 Fushi Tantei Reidō Momiji (不死探偵・冷堂紅葉) is a Japanese light novel series written by Shizuku Rei and illustrated by Rag Miwano.
-The series began publication under SB Creative's GA Bunko imprint in July 2023; three volumes have been released as of August 2025.
+The series began publication under SB Creative's GA Bunko imprint in July 2023; four volumes have been released as of June 2026.

 Plot

 The series follows Haruma Amanai, a high school student and a fan of detective novels.
 One day, a new student named Momiji Reidō transfers to his class.
 While touring Momiji around the school, they discover that one of their classmates, Yamato Sasamura, had been murdered.
 The two decide to investigate Yamato's murder, taking advantage of Haruma's time travel powers and Momiji's immortality.